Promote and encourage development of an agriculture industry in Alaska.

 Target #1: Move state agriculture land into private ownership.
 Ensure future generation's access to agriculture land.

 Acres of State Agriculture Land Sold

-Analysis of results and challenges: State land sales are scheduled for surveys and appraisals prior to sale.
-For FY2018 360 acres were sold.
+Analysis of results and challenges: State land sales are scheduled for surveys and appraisals for future land sales.

 |B: Result - Provide financing for agriculture development and expansion.|

 Target #1: Managing a revolving loan fund.

 Outstanding Agricultural Revolving Loan Fund Loans versus Fund Balance